Calvinoea/responsive_newsweek/README.md

 # What it does

-It is a responsive clone of Newsweek (https://thenextweb.com/).
+It is a responsive clone of Newsweek (Newsweek).

 ## Screenshot